DataDog/datadog-agent/docs/proposals/metadata/external-host-tags.md

 ## Constraints

-Changes to the checks must be compatible with both the agents 5.x and 6.x.
+Changes to the checks must be compatible with both the agents 5.x and 6.x so that we don't need to backport the changes to Agent 5.

 ## Recommended Solution

 ### Change the collection model from "Pull" to "Push"

 Instead of invoking a method exposed by the checks at every metadata collection, let the checks push data to the Agent.

-External tags would be stored and used by the Agent when it's time to send the metadata payload.
+To keep the Agent in charge of deciding when to send those payloads to the intake (such payloads might be hard to ingest so we need control), External tags would be cached and used by the Agent when it's time to send the metadata payload.
+External host tags coming from different checks could be sent in the same payload.

-This would only require to add a new method to the Python Checks API exposed by the Agent.
-On the check side, `get_external_host_tags` would be preserved for backward compatibility and some logic would be added to send host tags during metrics collection (some strategy might be needed to avoid sending external host tags at every collection cycle, this might be different from one check to another).
+This would only require to add a new method to the `Sender` exposed to Python checks by the Agent.
+On the check side, `get_external_host_tags` would be preserved for backward compatibility and some logic would be added so that that method is called from the `check` method but only in Agent6; Agent5 will keep the current behaviour, dynamically calling by itself `get_external_host_tags` outside the collection cycle.

+If collecting those tags is heavy and we can't afford to do it at every collection cycle, some strategy would be needed (only when the check runs in Agent6) to do that every few iterations instead: this is out of the scope of this proposal and should be handled on a case by case basis.

 - Strengths
     - keep the Agent code simple and move logic to the check